hummingbot/hummingbot-site/docs/quickstart/index.md

 - Creating custom OHLCV candles and technical indicators from order book data
 - Making the price ceiling/floor feature dynamic with Bollinger Bands

+## Additional Resources

+- [Quickstart Guide](/quickstart) to learn how to create and customize a market making strategy using Scripts

+- [Scripts Cheatsheet](/scripts/cheatsheet): Check out the cheatsheet or the [PDF version](/scripts/cheatsheet.pdf) that highlights the most commonly used methods available when writing scripts

+- [Debugging Scripts with PyCharm](https://www.loom.com/share/6612ffd03199432c94338bcd18567831): This video shows you how to debug Scripts at runtime with the PyCharm IDE